0xDatapunk/Bridge-Bug-Tracker/README.md

 ===================

 Inline-style:

-[Another text][another-identifier] will do the same.
+[Another text](another-identifier) will do the same.
 Hover the mouse over it to see the title.

 *[HTML]: Hyper Text Markup Language
 The HTML specification